-I visited TLV Fashion Mall once again from that original visit and here is one important tip.
-Since business is not going too well, they offer three hours of free parking and each additional hour costs 8 NIS.
-Thus, if you are looking for a parking in this area, this is a good option.
+I have visited TLV Fashion Mall several times since that original visit, and here is one important tip.
+Since business is not going too well, they offer three hours of free parking, and each additional hour costs 8 NIS.
+Thus, if you are looking for parking in this area, this is a good option.

-While we were there we saw a model rundown and people preparing for a fashion show (we saw videographers, makeup artists, and models).
+While there, we saw a model rundown and people preparing for a fashion show (we saw videographers, makeup artists, and models).

-As I mentioned in the beginning, I read several articles at different economics newspapers where store owners at TLV Fashion Mall were complaining about low sales.
+As I mentioned in the beginning, I read several articles in different economic newspapers where store owners at TLV Fashion Mall were complaining about low sales.
 I guess this is the main reason for offering three-hour free parking.
 Moreover, they are going to change store types in the mall.
-I read an interview with one of the CEOs telling that putting only fashion stores without food stands and restaurants was a mistake.
+I read an interview with one of the CEOs saying that putting only fashion stores without food stands and restaurants was a mistake.
 And indeed there are few places where you can eat.
 During our visit, we wanted to grab something and saw Aroma.
-The line was quite long, but since we did not have a choice (and did not want to go out of the mall) we waited.
+The line was quite long, but since we did not have a choice (and did not want to go out of the mall), we waited.

 But, maybe the financials are only partially related to the planning.
 Malls around the world suffer due to online shopping.

 TLV Fashion Mall has a triangular shape with two long edges.
-There are two levels of stores, three levels of underground parking and two entries.
-One entrance at HaHashmonaim Street and the second at Carlebach Street (entrance to underground parking is also from Carlebach).
+There are two levels of stores, three levels of underground parking, and two entries.
+One entrance is at HaHashmonaim Street, and the second is at Carlebach Street (the entrance to underground parking is also from Carlebach).

 Why did I say stumbled upon?
 At first, I did not connect the points.
 But because Dizengoff Square was renovated, the Antiques Market was moved from Dizengoff to Givon Street (a pedestrian promenade).